Which would you choose, the first restoration or the second?

 - General dentists can place them without any extra training.

-- The filling material itself is stronger than composite material, though it weakens the entire tooth structure.
+- The filling material itself is stronger than composite material, though it weakens the remaining tooth structure.

 White Fillings and Alcohol Consumption

-A word of caution—if you consume beverages with a high alcohol content on a daily basis, you may want to go with amalgam fillings.
-Beverages that have a high alcohol content (i.e. hard liquors) make the composite material used in white fillings deteriorate.
+A word of caution—if you consume beverages with a high alcohol content on a daily basis, white fillings may not be your best option.
+Beverages that have a high alcohol content (i.e., hard liquors) make the composite material used in white fillings deteriorate more quickly.